 The left building became a bibliotheque and it's pretty tightly plastered, modernization can't be stopped.
-I think the character has disappearedis out of the left building (2017).
+I think the character has disappeared out of the left plastered building (2017).

 The doors are still the same.
 Below the photo in between Crossbow and 2016, without the plastered (left) wall.
 Much better.